What Is Pleural Mesothelioma?

 Is pleural mesothelioma curable?

 Malignant pleural mesothelioma is incurable at all four stages.
-Clinical trials are providing hope for a cure as they test innovative treatments, including immunotherapy and gene therapy.
+Clinical trials are testing new treatments like immunotherapy and gene therapy.
+They provide hope for a cure.

 How does asbestos affect the lungs?

 Damage to asbestos-containing materials releases asbestos fibers as dust.
 When inhaled, these fibers become trapped in the pleural lining of the lungs.
 The asbestos fibers trigger the immune system to launch an inflammatory response.
-Over the course of decades, this process leads to tissue scarring and DNA damage that causes mesothelioma.
+Over decades, this process causes tissue scarring and DNA damage.
+It leads to mesothelioma.

 What questions should I ask my doctor about pleural mesothelioma?